-Rapid industrialization, Fast urbanization, Rapid growth in population, Growth of vehicles on the roads and Activities of human beings have disturbed the natural balance of the atmosphere.
+Rapid industrialization, fast urbanization, Rapid growth in population, increase in vehicles on the roads and Activities of human beings have disturbed the natural balance of the atmosphere.

 Here’s why you should worry about Air pollution

-PM 2.5 reduces visibility and causes the air to appear hazy when the levels are elevated.
-It is the most harmful pollutant and can lead to respiratory diseases, lung cancer and heart attacks.
+PM2.5 reduces visibility and causes the air to appear hazy when the levels are elevated.
+It is the most harmful air pollutant and can lead to respiratory diseases, lung cancer, and heart attacks.

 2. Air pollution reduces your life expectancy.

 Air pollution contains very small dust particles.
-Human nose is unable to stop these small dust particles from entering in our body while breathing.
-So these particles will enter in our body while breathing and causes lung diseases, heart diseases etc.
+The human nose is unable to stop these small dust particles from entering our body while breathing.
+So these particles will enter in our body while breathing and causes lung diseases, heart diseases, etc.

-The deaths due to air pollution causes india to lose over $640 billion per year.
+The deaths due to air pollution cause India to lose over $640 billion per year.
 This amount is double than what we spend on our health care.

-4. Air pollution is the major reason of school absenteeism
+4. Air pollution is the major reason for school absenteeism

 Children with respiratory problems such as asthma could be absent either because the pollution causes an asthma attack, or because their parents keep the child at home in order to avoid pollution exposure.
-This is the major reason of school, absenteeism.
+This is the major reason for school absenteeism.

 Air pollution has caused many tragedies in the past.
-The great smog of london is one of them.
-In 1952 the london smog took almost 8000 lives.
+The great smog of London is one of them.
+In 1952 the London smog took almost 8000 lives.
 Most of them were children and elderly people.
-It lasted from Friday 5 December to Tuesday 9 December 1952, and then it dispersed quickly after a change of weather.
+It lasted from Friday 5th December to Tuesday 9th December 1952, and then it dispersed quickly after a change of weather.

-The gas emitted by vehicles have the most amount of PM 2.5.
-So traffic police and people living near the high traffic have major risk of getting affected by air pollution.
+The gas emitted by vehicles has the most amount of PM2.5.
+So traffic police and people living near high traffic have a major risk of getting affected by air pollution.

-In china 70% of the air pollution in chinese cities is caused by tailpipes.
-And due to this during traffic jam the air around the road becomes almost 5 times dangerous than normal.
+In China, 70% of air pollution in Chinese cities is caused by tailpipes.
+And due to this during a traffic jam, the air around the road becomes almost 5 times dangerous than normal.